 Like many things in life, estrogen is one of those wonders you don’t fully appreciate until it’s gone.
-It impacts nearly every aspect of our health: our heart, bones, skin, brain, muscles, the list goes on.
-Falling estrogen levels in perimenopause trigger a wide array of symptoms, making us acutely aware of its absence.
+It impacts nearly every aspect of our health: our heart, bones, skin, brain, mood, the list goes on.
+Falling—and fluctuating—estrogen levels in perimenopause can trigger a wide array of symptoms.

 Menopause symptoms fall into four primary categories: physical, cognitive, mood, urinary/sexual/vaginal (GSM).
 You may feel some or none of these as you travel through the three phases of menopause.
-Whatever your experience, it’s important to learn about the physical and mental health implications of menopause.
+Whatever your experience, it’s important to learn about the physical and mental health implications of menopause and beyond.

 If you have any of these symptoms, talk to a menopause-informed healthcare provider.